 Since May 1, 2024, the program has conducted multiple psychosexual evaluations using validated assessment tools, ensuring individualized treatment plans tailored to each youth's needs.
-Group therapy sessions have been held weekly with an average of 5-8 participants, while individual therapy has been provided based on assessed risk levels.
+Individual therapy has been provided based on assessed risk levels.
 Monthly case management meetings have facilitated collaboration between treatment providers, probation officers, and stakeholders, improving communication and service coordination, with 90% of progress reports submitted on time to probation and courts, ensuring accountability and ongoing treatment adjustments.